 - Delay in estate administration: The deceased person’s estate distribution to the beneficiaries may be delayed, potentially leading to lawsuits.

-- Disputes among beneficiaries: It may be more difficult to establish the decedent’s intended jurisdiction for estate distribution, potentially leading to disagreements among heirs and prolonged legal proceedings.
+- Disputes among beneficiaries: Establishing the decedent’s intended jurisdiction for estate distribution may be more difficult, potentially leading to disagreements among heirs and prolonged legal proceedings.

 How to Write

-When writing an affidavit of domicile, you must first provide details about the person creating the affidavit.
-Include your name and your role in the estate:
+Start by providing details about yourself, the person creating the affidavit.
+Include your name and role in the estate, such as:

 - Executor